claytonk/ALPS-modx-import/README.txt

 == Installation ==

-1. Rename zipped repository as 'modx-import.zip'
+1. Download repository
-1. Upload 'modx-import.zip' to `/wp-content/plugins/` directory and unzip or go to your Wordpress plugins and click "Add New" to upload and unzip
+2. Upload zipped repository to your wp-content/plugins/ directory
+3. Unzip repository, **rename extracted folder as "modx-import"** and delete repository archive
-1. Activate the plugin through the 'Plugins' menu in WordPress
+4. Activate the plugin through the 'Plugins' menu in WordPress
-1. You should see a "MODX Import" menu item in your admin sidebar.
+5. You should see a "MODX Import" menu item in your admin sidebar.
 Click it to begin the import process.

 == Changelog ==